LT-IntroToAI-SY2324/a3-movie-chatbot-joegoturback/a3_writeup.md

 4. What is chatbot would you create that would be like this?
 Describe why you would create it and what it would do.
+A chatbot that I would create that is similar to this is

 5. What was the most difficult portion of this assignment?
+The hardest part of this assignment was

 6. Did you write a new assert for your pattern action?